odhyp/asik/README.md

 ## Roadmap

 - [ ] Add GUI
+- [ ] Rewrite using Jinja2 instead of fpdf2
 - [ ] Send to e-mail feature
 - [ ] Store user setting in JSON